-6. Because this program's evaluation did not include sampling precision is not meaningful.

-- 7. Uses PUC/SWE methodology to determine Reported Gross Demand Reduction.
+- 6. Because this program's evaluation did not include sampling precision is not meaningful. - 7.
+Uses PUC/SWE methodology to determine Reported Gross Demand Reduction.
 Refer to the Load Curtailment chapter (section 11.2.4) for more information. - 8.
 Uses PPL's methodology to determine Reported Gross Demand Reduction.
 Refer to the Load Curtailment chapter (section 11.2.4) for more information. - 9.
 The realization rate for Residential Lighting and Total Portfolio does not incorporate the cross-sector sales adjustment. - 10.
-Includes the 46.60 MW cross-sector sales adjustment referred to in section 3.2.4.
+Includes the 43.57 MW cross-sector sales adjustment referred to in section 3.2.4.
 See Appendix D: Cross-Sector Sales Analysis for details. - 11.
 The totals may not sum to the exact amount shown due to rounding. - 12.
 Double-counted savings from the Energy Efficiency Behavior & Education Program are removed from PYTD Total Portfolio savings.
 Refer to Appendix F: Energy-Efficiency Behavior & Education Program Savings Counted in Other PPL Electric Energy-Efficiency Programs for more information. - 13.
 Double-counted savings from the Energy Efficiency Behavior & Education Program are removed from CPITD Total Portfolio savings.
 Refer to Appendix F: Energy-Efficiency Behavior & Education Program Savings Counted in Other PPL Electric Energy-Efficiency Programs for more information.
 Because of their one year measure life, education savings from prior years are also excluded from CPITD.
-This includes education measure savings from both the Energy Efficiency Behavior and Education and E-Power Wise programs.
+This includes education measure savings from both the Energy Efficiency Behavior and Education and E-Power Wise programs. - 14.
+Unverified demand savings carried over from Phase I that could not be verified.
+No demand savings will be claimed for these projects.
 1.5 Summary of PY4 Net to Gross Ratios

 Per the 2011 TRC Order, EDCs are required to conduct Net-to-Gross (NTG) research.
 NTG ratios are not applied to gross savings and are not used for compliance purposes, but are used for future program planning purposes.

-Table 1-10 presents a summary of NTG ratios by program.
+Table 1-10 and Table 1-11 present summaries of NTG ratios by program.